swvanderlaan/MetaGWASToolKit/README.md

 ** Preliminary release v1.0 **

+**NOTE #1: Currently, meta-analyses using 1000G phase 1 are supported.
+Upon request I will update to 1000G phase 3, and so on. **
-**NOTE: For a meta-analysis using 1000G phase 1 everything should work.
-We are updating some items, so please check back.
-For a list of items we are working on check the bottom of this readme.**
+**NOTE #2: I am updating some items in the coming few weeks, so please check back.
+For a list of items I am working on check the "Issues".**

 ### Introduction
 A ToolKit to perform a Meta-analysis of Genome-Wide Association Studies.
 Can be used in conjunction with [**GWASToolKit**](https://github.com/swvanderlaan/GWASToolKit).